EricKalkman/AoC2024/README.md

 ## Usage

-`lein run` to run all days, printing results and timing information.
+`lein run` to run all days using the Clojure code, printing results and timing information.

 Inputs are expected in the `inputs/` directory as *.inp files.

+To run scheme code with Chez Scheme, `cd` to the `chez` directory and run

+    $ chez --libdirs . --script runner.scm

 ## License